RylanSchaeffer/rylanschaeffer.github.io/collections/_blog_posts/2022-01-09-below-market-rate.md

 After my incredulity faded, I started looking into alternative income streams that I could do part-time during my PhD.
-I explored/tried several ideas, including sperm donation, male escorting and [online tutoring](2022-01-08-quitting-wyzant.html) (which turns out to be far less lucrative than advertised) and eventually gave up.
+I explored/tried several ideas, including sperm donation, male escorting and [online tutoring](2022-01-08-quitting-wyzant.html) (which turns out to be far less lucrative than advertised) before giving up.

-A month later, Ana called back to check on whether I had successfully found a BMR property to apply for.
+A month later, Ana called back to check on whether I had successfully found a BMR property.
 I reminded her that she told me I was too low income to qualify; she said she was sure I was mistaken, and suggested we look at properties together.
 After a half hour of searching together, she agreed with my assessment and said it was highly unlikely I'd ever find anything.